TiVo: History

 In April 2016, Rovi acquired TiVo for $1.1 billion.

 In December 2019, it was announced that TiVo would merge with Xperi Corporation.
 The merger completed in May 2020.

 In early February 2024, TiVo removed the antenna version of the TiVo Edge from their website, apparently discontinuing their OTA line of DVRs.
 The cable version of the TiVo Edge as well as the TiVo Mini LUX and TiVo Stream 4K continued to be available.

 The TiVo Mini LUX went permanently out of stock in June/July 2025.
-It is unclear when the TiVo Stream 4K was discontinued.
+It has yet to be clarified when the TiVo Stream 4K was discontinued.
 The TiVo Edge DVR for Cable, along with all remaining hardware accessories, were removed from sale on TiVo's website in late September/early October 2025, and sales of annual and lifetime service subscriptions were discontinued, leaving monthly subscriptions as the only remaining service option for TiVo Roamio, TiVo BOLT, and TiVo Edge boxes that do not already have active service plans.
 Variety reported that TiVo had exited the hardware manufacturing business on October 1, 2025, and that remaining inventory had been depleted.

-TiVo digital video recorder
+Despite the discontinuation, TiVo continues to manufacture its TiVo OS brand of smart TV devices, among a few other products.

+Service

 A TiVo DVR serves a function similar to that of a videocassette recorder (VCR), in that both allow a TV viewer to record programming for viewing at a later time, known as time shifting.
 Unlike a videocassette recorder, which uses removable magnetic tape cartridges, a TiVo DVR stores TV programs on an internal hard drive, much like a computer.

 A TiVo DVR also automatically records programs that the user is likely to be interested in.
 TiVo DVRs also implement a patented feature that TiVo calls "trick play", allowing the viewer to pause live television and rewind and replay up to 30 minutes of recently viewed TV.
 TiVo DVRs can be connected to a computer local area network, allowing the TiVo device to download information, access video streaming services such as Netflix or Hulu, as well as music from the Internet.